31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 Case scenario #5

-A 65-year old woman was presented to the hospital with syncope.
-During initial evaluation in the triage, she became unresponsive and pulseless.CPR immediately started and the patient was transferred to the resus bay.
+A 65-year-old woman was presented to the hospital with syncope.
+During the initial evaluation in the triage, she became unresponsive and pulseless.CPR immediately started and the patient was transferred to the resus bay.
 While the resuscitation was undergoing her husband mentioned that she has a history of HTN, stroke (s/p 8 months), lower extremity DVT, and GI bleeding.
-Monitor showed rapid irregular narrow complex tachycardia, Focused Echo (FE) showed no cardiac wall/valve motion (shown below).
+The monitor showed rapid irregular narrow complex tachycardia, and Focused Echo (FE) showed no cardiac wall/valve motion (shown below).

 Does RV dilation during cardiac arrest is a specific finding for PE?

 - Absolutely Not!